mongodb-ps/ce-docker-mongodb-enterprise/README.md

 ```bash
 make run-om
 ```
-The first time after starting, the tool will create the admin user.
-Public and private keys will be appended to `config`.
+The first time after starting, the admin user, as well as the public and private keys will be created.
+They will be appended to `config`.

 To stop Ops Manager
 ```bash